 “I’M NOT SAYING THAT WOMEN’S FOOTBALL ISN’T ENTERTAINING OR RELEVANT, BUT IT’S LIKE GETTING A NETBALL PLAYER TO DISCUSS MAJOR LEAGUE BASKETBALL.”

-You can read the rest of that quote here.
+.
 If you want.
 While it’s true that men’s and women’s football isn’t the same, this is limited only to the inescapable fact that they are played by different genders.
 Aside from that, there’s no difference.
 The rules are the same.

 There’s a slim parallel to be drawn with the NHL and NWHL here, like hockey’s Amanda Kessel, Aluko’s brother Sone has also played at the highest level, yet when Kessel chimes in with opinion on Men’s hockey, there is no real backlash about her opinion being invalid because she’s a woman.